CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ) ;
 ```

-Here, with `--(*)` has been marked an additional `CID` field which is used as a automatically generated primary key.
-It will be later used by CogStack engine for data partitioning when processing the records.
+Here, with `--(*)` have been marked additional fields with auto-generated values.
+These are: `CID` -- an automatically generated primary key and `DCT` -- a document creation timestamp.
+They will be later used by CogStack engine for data partitioning when processing the records.
 The `patient` and `encouters` tables have their primary keys (`ID` field) already defined (of `uuid` type) and are included in the input CSV files.

 ## Database schema -- views